oliviamcauley/Bar_Surfing/README.md

 * A growing and slowing barred disk galaxy with a Plummer potential where the cluster was held together with leading and trailing arms after leaving the stable region.
 This is the **MSP simulation**.

 ## Conclusions and Future Directions
 This study found that the cluster was able to surf the bar.
-The decelerating bar moved the stellar orbits residing at this stable region radially outward.
-I focused on creating 6 simulations where the cluster interacted with different potentials.
-This allowed me to view the behavior of the stellar orbits in these different environments.
+The decelerating bar was able to move the stellar orbits residing at this stable region radially outward for an extended time.
+The focus of this project was to create 6 simulations where the cluster interacted with different potentials.
+The behavior of the stellar orbits in these different environments were recorded via movies with data analysis that supported what was seen in the movies.
+Next steps would be adding a vertical component to the position of the cluster to observe if the cluster could exhibit a tighter orbit about the stable point.

 ## Description of Repository
-This repository consists of the *Cluster_IC* folder which creates the initial conditions for the simulations and the *Slowing-Bar* folder which is the prescription we use to decelerate the growing bar.
+This repository consists of the *Cluster_IC* folder which creates the initial conditions for the simulations, the *Growing-Bar* folder which creates the growing bar simulations, and the *Slowing-Bar* folder which is the prescription we use to decelerate the growing bar.

 ## Movies
 The animation for a cluster shifted to be at the stable point (if a bar pertubation was to be added) integrated over the: